 Klondex Mines is one such success story.
 It’s the fund’s top weighting, at 17 percent—and yet because of its market-cap, it isn’t included at all in the two ETFs.

-As Ralph told The Gold Report this week, “I want to own companies where management can increase the value proposition,” regardless of gold prices.
+As Ralph told The Gold Report last week, “I want to own companies where management can increase the value proposition,” regardless of gold prices.

 Thanks you for being a subscriber to our award-winning communications!

 P.S.
 It’s with sadness to inform you of the passing of Raymond Edward “Ed” Flood.
 Ed spent his whole life and career in the mining industry, serving most recently as the CEO of Concordia Resource Corp.
 Back in the mid-1990s, he was the founding president of Ivanhoe Mines, today a massive producer of copper, gold and other metals that operates mostly in southern Africa.
 We were early investors in Ivanhoe.

 My path crossed with Ed’s many times over the years, and I came to know him as not only a talented money manager but also an exceptional human being.
 I join everyone else who knew him, both personally and professionally, when I say that he’ll be sorely missed.

 Please consider carefully a fund’s investment objectives, risks, charges and expenses.
 For this and other important information, obtain a fund prospectus by visiting www.usfunds.com or by calling 1-800-US-FUNDS (1-800-873-8637).
 Read it carefully before investing.
 Distributed by U.S. Global Brokerage, Inc.

 |Fund||Year to Date||One-Year||Five-Year||Ten-Year||Gross Expense Ratio||Expense Cap|